xeon-protocol/xeon-dapp/README.md

-# XEON Protocol
+# Xeon Protocol dApp

-This repository contains the XEON Protocol dAapp, which includes both the Node.js application and the Foundry Solidity contracts.
+This repository contains the Xeon Protocol dApp, which includes both the Node.js frontend and Solidity contracts, tests, and scripts built with Foundry.

 ## Prerequisites